ericmjl/protein-systematic-characterization/experiments/20161104-pol-assay-high-throughput/20161117-second-run.md

 | L17 | L18 | L19 | L20 | L22 | L23 | L24 | L26 | Mock | PHH | PCD | Mock |

-- First row samples were all transfected with Vic PB2 plasmids -
+- First row samples were all transfected with Vic PB2 plasmids

 **2016-11-22 Luminescence Testing Notes:**
 - Accidentally left luciferase supernatant samples in 25C for 15 hours, but signal was still picked up during luminescence scanning.
-Only the first two rows of samples were tested.
+Only the first two rows of samples were tested due to insufficient reagent.

 ### Tips for improvement from Kim
 - Grow cells in 100ul DMEM, so that they settle more quickly and will be less likely to clump in media